 You have about 7 seconds to make a first impression.
 This is in person, online, and on paper.

 This makes it clear that now is the time to learn how to make a document look professional.
-It doesn’t matter if you are creating a resume for a new position or sending a letter to a potential client, the wrong format and design can result in a negative impression.

 While this is true, there are some tips you can use to help ensure your document appears professional.
 Keep reading to learn what those tips are.